anshmyg/rubyapp/README.md

 There is an example Capistrano `config/deploy.rb` in this repository that you can use for deployment.
 Capistrano downloads ruby app from this repo and install it at your server.
 Don't foget to put correct ip address in `config/deploy.rb` and put ssh key on production server.

-This app was tested only on Ubuntu Server 14.04 LTS.
+This app was tested only on Ubuntu Server 14.04 LTS 64-bit.